-Alice fondly recalled that at one dance, "George and I spent the early evening lighting matches at one end and seeing how many could be burned up entirely by taking hold of the end first burnt."6 furnished.
-In the evenings the men would gather in the parlor to sing and talk.
-My father enjoyed these evenings, he enjoyed singing and as always was a good raconteur.
+Alice fondly recalled that at one dance, "George and I spent the early evening lighting matches at one end and seeing how many could be burned up entirely by taking hold of the end first burnt."

 George grew up to become owner of a freighting company that served the Basin.